Luke 17:32 Remember Lot’s wife.

-This powerful slogan, reminding many Americans of the dramatic decline of the nation since their youth, inspired them to vote in hope of witnessing a restoration of former glory.
+This powerful slogan, reminding many Americans of the nation’s dramatic decline since their youth, inspired them to vote in hope of witnessing a restoration of former glory.
 For some, this was a nostalgic longing; for others, a passion for something that seemed almost irretrievably lost.
-America's greatness, however one recalls or defines it, does seem to be irrevocably fading, and our view is that looking back and longing for its recovery...is looking in the wrong direction.
+However one recalls or defines it, America’s greatness does seem to be irrevocably fading, and our view is that looking back and longing for its recovery is looking in the wrong direction.

-While some are calling this nation modern "Babylon", or even "Sodom", what we see is a nation of paradox, full of tremendous blessings and sadly also, real wickedness.
-But however you view her, we believe it is unwise and even dangerous to look back to America's past in hope of that kind of restoration.
-Since the "Days of Noah" are again upon us, we're not expecting or focused on political solutions, but looking toward the Kingdom that is soon coming!
+While some call this nation modern “Babylon” or even “Sodom,” what we see is a nation of paradox, full of tremendous blessings and, sadly, real wickedness.
+But however you view her, we believe it is unwise and even dangerous to look back to America’s past in hope of that kind of restoration.
+Since the “Days of Noah” are again upon us, we’re not expecting or focused on political solutions but looking toward the Kingdom that is soon coming!

-When I worked for the Christian coalition, I began to realize that the real issues America faces could not be remedied by politics.
-Political realities simply reflect the internal moral and cultural climate of a nation and its people.
+When I worked for the Christian Coalition, I began to realize that the real issues America faces could not be remedied by politics.
+Political realities simply reflect a nation’s and its people’s internal moral and cultural climate.
 In their drive for power, most politicians are simply responding to or manipulating the current passions of the populace.
-Laws can be changed, but they will reflect the mores of the people which are shaped by media, music, art, and culture in general.
-Those influences reveal a nation's true soul.
-While some leaders are morally superior to others, and may seem to offer hope, the real problems which plague society are internal and reflect the deeply rooted sin in human nature.
-The Gospel of Yeshua the Messiah (Jesus Christ) is the only path and hope for any degree of national restoration.
+Laws can be changed, but they will reflect the mores of the people, shaped by media, music, art, and culture.
+Those influences reveal a nation’s true soul.
+While some leaders are morally superior to others and may seem to offer hope, the real problems which plague society are internal and reflect the deeply rooted sin in human nature.
+The Gospel of Yeshua, the Messiah (Jesus Christ), is the only path and hope for any degree of national restoration.
 Anyone who has studied revivals can see this.

-So nostalgically looking at the past with a view toward political transformation might not turn you into a pillar of salt, but may seriously deflect us from the real hope and task of transformation: the Gospel which points to the coming Kingdom and the coming King.
-Any reclamation of greatness, individual or national, will depend utterly on the transforming power of Messiah and the profound inner work of His Holy Spirit.
+So nostalgically looking at the past with a view toward political transformation might not turn you into a pillar of salt but may seriously deflect us from the real hope and task of transformation: the Gospel, which points to the coming Kingdom and the coming King.
+Any reclamation of greatness, individual or national, will depend utterly on the transforming power of the Messiah and the profound inner work of His Holy Spirit.